Maybe you’re an introvert.

 - Skype learning goes hand-in-hand with other immersive online French study methods.
 For example, you can ask your tutor questions about French exercises you’ve done or even get homework help if you’re taking a structured French course.
 The tutoring schedules are always structured around your life, so you’ll always be able to make time for them alongside your other work.

 You can also follow your tutoring sessions with FluentU, which offers authentic and entertaining French videos (like movie trailers, music videos, YouTube clips and lots more).
 It’s a great way to test out your new French listening and vocabulary skills from your Skype lessons.
-Plus, there are interactive captions providing definitions and pronunciations for every word, so you won’t be lost if you encounter something your tutor hasn’t taught you.

 - As sappy as this sounds, over the course of your lessons, you might even make a new friend in a different country and could even visit them one day.